 The MBTI® was used over a series of 3-day workshops to help participants accept the fact that differences exist and that the dividends of a collaborative process are available by leveraging the constructive use of differences.
 The methodology followed was a combination of conceptual inputs and experiential learning.

 More than 800 senior managers were covered across 50 workshops, over a 2-year period.

-well to drive innovation
+The cross-functional teams worked extremely well to drive innovation

 Participant feedback said that managers felt empowered and enabled by the workshops to effect significant changes in their areas of work.
 The workshops helped them break unconscious beliefs and myths they held about working in organisations and teams, such as: